 There are lots of exclusive clubs created within the game of baseball.
 Is one any more popular than having the most home runs all time in MLB history, though?
 Probably not.
 We may be biased about that, but whatever.
 Major League Baseball has a long and storied history that spans more than 150 years.
 Despite that, merely appearing in a big-league game puts those ballplayers in exclusive company.

 But hey, that’s baseball, baby.
 The following 22 sluggers are literally in the top 0.1% of home run hitters in the sport’s history.
 That’s cool.
-If you’re still looking for more beyond this list, we recommend checking out Baseball Almanac’s exhaustive list of the top 1,000 (!!) home run hitters in MLB history.
+Let’s dig into the details for those players, shall we?
+After that, we’ll list out the remainder of the top 61.

 Barry Bonds: 762 Home Runs

-Even if some think this should come with an asterisk, this is the most home runs all time in MLB history.
-Either way, 762 home runs is a heckuva lot of dingers.
+Even if some think this should come with an asterisk, this is the most home runs all-time in MLB history.
+Either way, 762 home runs are a heckuva lot of dingers.
 Outside of Barry Bonds’ record-breaking 73-homer season in 2001, the former Pirates and Giants outfielder was incredibly consistent in the power department.
 This was also the case before the talk of performance-enhancing drugs became the focal point of conversations involving his name.